Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 - At least one motor center is defined.
 The motor centers are the Root, the Solar Plexus, the Heart (Ego), and the Sacral.

 - A motor center is directly connected to the Throat Center.
-That motor doesn't have to be the Sacral — in fact, it can't be.
+That motor doesn't have to be the Sacral.
+In fact, it can't be.

 - The Sacral Center is undefined (white).
 A defined Sacral makes you a Generator or Manifesting Generator, not a Manifestor.